eksubasi/DSA210/README.md

 *Basketball Reference* - provides detailed player statistics for the selected seasons namely the ones mentioned in objectives, and also includes other specific metrics.

-*Spotrac* - offers the official player contracts and their annual salaries for each year along with team spending and salary cap details.
+*Kaggle* - offers the official player contracts and their annual salaries for each year along with team spending and salary cap details.

-*Kaggle* - contains both player statistics and salary information, easier to combine and read through.

 ---